- Focus and Scope

 PEER REVIEW PROCESS/POLICY

 The suitability of manuscripts for publication in Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is judged by peer reviewers and the editorial board.
 All the review processes are conducted in a blind review.
 The Technical Editor handles all correspondence with the author.
-The Chief Editor and Section Editors make the final decision as to whether the paper is recommended for acceptance, rejection, or needs to be returned to the author for revision.
+The Chief Editor and Section Editors make the final decision as to whether the paper is recommended for acceptance, rejection, or needs to return to the author for revision.

 Reprints of all manuscripts will be provided to the corresponding author.
-The reprints should be read carefully, checked against the typed manuscript, and the corrections may be returned soon.
+The reprints should be read carefully and checked against the typed manuscript, and the corrections may be returned soon.
 Authors submitting manuscripts should understand and agree that the copyright of manuscripts published is held by Jurnal Gizi dan Pangan.
 The statement to release the copyright to Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is stated in Form A1.
 Copyright encompasses exclusive rights to reproduce, distribute, and sell any part of the journal articles in all forms and media.
 The reproduction of any part of this journal, its storage in databases, and its transmission by any form or media will be allowed only with written permission from Jurnal Gizi dan Pangan.

 OPEN ACCESS POLICY